myak555/MK-52_Resurrect/MK-52_Sample_Programs/BRP Expansion Modules/readme.md

 Here are the memory dumps of the MK-52 expansion ROMs.

-Dumps of microcircuits PZU64K-2-0005 (BRP-3), PZU64K-2-0006 (BRP-4), "BRP-2 Astro" were taken (I did not open the seals, so there is only one half)
+Dumps of ROM chips PZU64K-2-0005 (BRP-3), PZU64K-2-0006 (BRP-4), and "BRP-2 Astro" has been extracted (I did not break the seals on Astro, so there is only half of the chip here)

 In BRP-3-0005, the jumper is in P1 position by default.
 If this jumper is in P2 position, the dump is identical to "BRP-Astro".
 In BRP-4-0006, the jumper is in P2 position by default.
 If this jumper is in P1 position, the dump of unknown program occurs (presumably "BRP-Geo").